 - Setting up voting machines and signs to prepare the polling place for voting

 - Tallying results, securing the voting machines, and closing the polling place

 Election Officers are paid both for their service on Election Day and for attending training prior to each Election.

 Election Officers must work at least one General Election before being considered for Chief or Assistant Chief Positions.

 All Election Officers are required to attend a training class prior to each Election.
 Classes are held at the Roanoke County Administration Center.
 Precinct assignments and training schedules are mailed approximately four to six weeks prior to each Election date.

 Will I work in my own polling place?

-Whenever possible, Election Officers are assigned to work at their own polling places, but if no vacancies are available, you may be asked to work at another precinct.
+Whenever possible, Election Officers are assigned to work at their own polling places.
+If no vacancies are available at your polling place, you may be asked to work at another precinct.